If you are interested in science and the environment a career as a soil scientist could be for you

 Try to gain as much related experience as possible through coursework and vacation or voluntary work, particularly in practical, soil-related field work, such as sampling and surveying, or laboratory work.

-Many soil science opportunities are in specialist research centres, such as:
+Many soil science opportunities are in specialist research centres and academic institutions, such as:

 - Institute of Biological, Environmental and Rural Sciences (IBERS)